Analytical expressions for pulse profile of neutron stars in plasma environments: Rings

 We will demonstrate the utility and power of our model by using it in the resolution of pulse profiles generated by ring-shaped caps.
 Suppose we have a pulsar with a single ring-shaped emitting cap, whose outer edge has an angular half-aperture $\theta_e$ while its inner edge has an angular half-aperture $\theta_i$.
 This can be easily obtained by calculating the flux produced by a circular cap of half-aperture $\theta_e$ and subtracting the flux produced by a circular cap of half-aperture $\theta_i$, both caps with the same position vector $\hat{C}$,

-In Tables \ref{fig:Anillos_35} and \ref{fig:Anillos_70} we show the pulse profiles generated by single ring-shaped emission caps with $\theta_e=35^o$ and $70^o$ respectively, for different values of $\theta_i$.
-For this, the parameters $R=4.0$, $Q=0.20$, $\epsilon=0.15$ and $h=3$ (see Eq. \eqref{eq:refindnum}) were used on the metrics RN and GHS, for the $\chi=\xi=\pi/3$ and $\chi=\xi=\pi/2$ configurations.
+In Figures \ref{fig:Anillos_35} and \ref{fig:Anillos_70} we show the pulse profiles generated by single ring-shaped emission caps with $\theta_e=35^o$ and $70^o$ respectively, for different values of $\theta_i$.
+For this, the parameters $R=4M$, $q^*=-(0.75M)^2$, $\epsilon=0.15$ and $h=3$ (see Eq. \eqref{eq:refindnum}) were used on the RN-like metrics, for the $\chi=\xi=\pi/3$ and $\chi=\xi=\pi/2$ configurations.
 The fluxes obtained were normalized according to their maximum value.

 Although the magnitude of the brightness decreases noticeably with increasing value of $\theta_i$ (this is not visible in the plots given the normalization), the morphology of the profile minimally differs from that of the circular cap, at least qualitatively.
 The resulting flux presents the sinusoidal profile that we expect from a single cap.